francisl/baer-toolkit/README.md

 - react or preact

-`npm install --save aphrodite`

 `npm install --save preact preact-compat`

 For preact, you will need to [configure some alias](https://preactjs.com/guide/switching-to-preact)

-- aphrodite (will be install by this package)

 ## Documentation and Examples